soundpress/RulesOfNYC/docs/c04/index.rst

       (ii) Following the analysis in subparagraph (i) of this paragraph, each Investment Consultant shall provide a written report describing the basis for its recommendations of qualified Investment Managers for further consideration by the evaluation committee.

    (2) Evaluation Committee.
 An evaluation committee consisting of no fewer than three persons with knowledge, expertise, and experience sufficient to make a fair and reasonable evaluation shall be established.
 The ACCO shall require each member of the evaluation committee to submit a signed statement, in a format approved by the CCPO, agreeing to prohibitions on any conflicts of interest.
-The evaluation committee may include outside evaluators pursuant to section 3-03(g)(1)(b) of this chapter.
+The evaluation committee may include outside evaluators pursuant to 9 RCNY § 3-03(g)(1)(b).

    (3) Shortlist of Investment Managers.